How to Replace a Toilet Handle in 10 Minutes

 3. Remove the Old Toilet Handle

 The toilet handle is attached to the toilet tank using a lock nut on the inside of the tank.
-It is very important to note that the toilet handle lock nut is reverse-threaded.
-Instead of the “tighty-righty loosey-lefty” rule you should do the opposite loosen it.
+It is important to note that the toilet handle lock nut is reverse-threaded.
+Instead of the “tighty-righty loosey-lefty” rule, you should do the opposite and loosen it.

 Why is the toilet handle nut reverse-threaded, you may ask?
-The reason for this is to prevent it from loosening as you flush the toilet.
+This is to prevent it from loosening as you flush the toilet.
 When you push the toilet handle down during flushing, it moves counterclockwise.
-This motion would after sometime loosen the lock nut.
+This motion would, after some time, loosen the lock nut.

-Use an adjustable wrench to loosen the lock nut and when it’s out remove it through the toilet handle arm.
-If your toilet handle arm is plastic the nut will be plastic as well and you wouldn’t need to use a wrench.
+Use an adjustable wrench to loosen the lock nut, and remove it through the toilet handle arm when it’s out.
+If your toilet handle arm is plastic, the nut will also be plastic, and you wouldn’t need to use a wrench.

 4. Install the New Toilet Handle

-Push the toilet handle arm through the hole, wiggling it gently until it is all in and the toilet handle properly aligned.
-Slide the lock nut through the handle arm and tighten the it in place.
+Push the toilet handle arm through the hole, wiggling it gently until it is all in and the toilet handle is aligned correctly.
+Slide the lock nut through the handle arm and tighten it in place.
 Again, remember the lock nut is reverse threaded.

 Care must be taken while tightening the lock nut.
-You don’t want to go crazy on the nut as this might crack the toilet tank.
-Always hand tighten the nut and once it’s snug give it a ¼ turn with the wrench.
-Plastic nuts should only be hand tight.
+You don’t want to go wild on the nut, which might crack the toilet tank.
+Always hand-tighten the nut; once it’s snug, give it a ¼ turn with the wrench.
+Plastic nuts should only be hand-tight.

 Attach the lift chain to the new toilet handle arm.
 Check that the lift chain is not too tight or too loose.
 The lift chain should ideally have a ½ inch slack when the toilet is not in use.

-Push the new toilet handle down and check if it comes back up on its own.
+Push the new toilet handle down and check if it comes back up.
 Check also the movement of the handle arm inside the toilet tank.
-Ensure that it is free and that it is not touching any other toilet part or the walls of the tank.
+Ensure it is free and not touching any other toilet part or the tank’s walls.

 5. Turn On the Water Supply

-Turn on the water supply to the toilet by turning the shut off valve counterclockwise.
-Once the tank is full flush the toilet and check if everything is working out well.
-If you are happy with everything put the toilet tank lid back on and continue using your toilet.
+Turn on the water supply to the toilet by turning the shut-off valve counterclockwise.
+Once the tank is full, flush the toilet and check if everything works well.
+If you are happy with everything, put the toilet tank lid back on and continue using your toilet.

 And that is how to replace a toilet handle on your own.
-It is one of the easiest home repairs and you should really not have to pay a plumber to do it for you.
+It is one of the easiest home repairs, and you should not have to pay a plumber to do it.

 FAQs

-Most toilet handle costs between 5 to 20 dollars.
-High end toilet handles will definitely cost more than that.
-A plumber will take a minimum of 50 dollars to replace a toilet handle.
+Most toilet handle cost between 5 to 20 dollars.
+High-end toilet handles will cost more than that.
+A plumber will take at least 50 dollars to replace a toilet handle.

 2. Why do I have to hold down my toilet handle?

-If you must hold down your toilet handle in order for your toilet to flush, most likely the lift chain is too loose and is not lifting the flapper high enough.
-This can also result into a weak flush.
+If you must hold down your toilet handle for your toilet to flush, most likely, the lift chain is too loose and is not lifting the flapper high enough.
+This can also result in a weak flush.
 Remove the tank lid and check the condition of the chain.
-It should have a ½ inch slack
+It should have a ½ inch of slack.

 3. Why is my toilet handle so hard to push down?

-If the lift chain is hooking on to something inside the toilet tank, you will find it very hard to push the toilet handle down.
+If the lift chain is hooking onto something inside the toilet tank, you will find pushing the toilet handle down very hard.
 An old and worn toilet flapper could also be the culprit.